A Quick Intro to User Generated Content

 Today it seems like everyone is using AI as a selling point.
-And while it doesn’t make sense in every application, Pixlee is doing it right – using AI to decide where to display certain content across your website and social media platforms.
+And while it doesn’t make sense in every application, Pixlee is doing it right – using AI to decide where to display certain Content across your website and social media platforms.

 Why Your UGC Journey Should Start Now

-Which means NOW is the perfect time to get on board if you haven’t already.
+This means NOW is the perfect time to get on board if you haven’t already.